You are currently viewing Keeping It In The Family: The Callander Foundry And Manufacturing Company

 4. Callander Foundry Company

 The strike lasted from August 5 to October 23 – for the Callander Foundry.
 It ended on August 17 for the other companies.
 Some employees left to work elsewhere, but, eventually, the company and the union reached a compromise.
 Callander’s was back in business.
 It was also shortly afterwards, to resume management under the Callander family.
-No other strikes took place until once again it was being operated under new management.
+No other strikes took place until, once again, it was being operated under new management.

-· Wilfrid “Grit”, a skilled coremaker: Core room
+· Wilfrid “Grit” (?-1920), a skilled coremaker: Core room

 · John (Jack?)
-S., a machinist: Machine shop
+S. (1901-1983), a machinist: Machine shop

-· Harry D.: Office manager and secretary-treasurer
+· Harry D.(1890-1946): Office manager and secretary-treasurer

-· Malcom “Mac,” a moulder: General manager or foreman
+· Malcom “Mac” (1886-1966), a moulder: General manager or foreman

-These facilities were needed to address the needs of their customers.
+The new facilities were needed to address the needs of their customers.
 Among them were GM and Chrysler as they turned grey iron into castings.
 Callander’s also produced components for:

 · Coppifield and Easy Washing Machines